4.89% Fixed For Life Mortgages For Over 65s for 2026

 RepaymentFixed, Variable ratesStable income, credit history

-Finding the right mortgage requires lots of research and thought.
+Finding the right mortgage requires thorough research and careful consideration.
 Listening to those who’ve done it before can offer valuable insights.

 “The process was smoother than I expected.
 Despite my age concerns, I found a lender that saw the value in my stable income,”